DataDog/datadog-agent/comp/README.md

 ### [comp/core/stopper](https://pkg.go.dev/github.com/DataDog/dd-agent-comp-experiments/comp/core/stopper)

 Package stopper implements a component that will shutdown a running Fx App on receipt of SIGINT or SIGTERM or of an explicit stop signal.
+Note that this will only work with apps (fxutil.Run) and not with one-shot commands (fxutil.OneShot).